The Emarsys SMS product is found in the Channels menu, SMS Campaigns.

 The tab lists your previously created tokens, in the following categories:

 Select the type of token and add it to your message with the drag-and-drop method.

 To further edit the token, you can click on it and make the necessary changes.

 For more information, see Omnichannel personalization - Overview.

 These variables are estimated as seven characters when they are added but will of course affect the final character count according to the length of the value of the field in question, so bear this in mind when using them.
 If you are concerned that using variables will generate too many multi-part messages, you can always check the campaign summary before launch.

 This section is one of the biggest advantages of Emarsys SMS.
-Not only can you calculate the exact cost of your campaign before you launch, but you can also get an instant overview of the launch list in terms of how many contacts are actually eligible to receive text messages.
+Not only can you calculate the exact cost of your campaign before you launch, but you can also get an instant overview of the launch list.

 Important note: If the total campaign cost exceeds your current balance, Emarsys will not launch the campaign, giving you the time to top up the balance and ensuring that no messages are sent that cannot be delivered.